ziyangwang007/Mamba-UNet/README.md

 A: I am glad to see and acknowledge that there should be similar work.
 Mamba is a novel architecture, and it is obviously valuable to explore integrating Mamba with segmentation, detection, registration, etc. I am pleased that we all find Mamba efficient in some cases.
 This GitHub repository was developed on the 6th of February 2024, and I would not be surprised if people have proposed similar work from the end of 2023 to future.
 Also, I have only tested a limited number of baseline methods with a single dataset.
 Please make sure to read other related work around Mamba/Visual Mamba with UNet/VGG/ etc.

+3. Q: Other Dataset: I want to try MambaUNet with other dataset, do you have any suggestions?

+A: It's advisable to start with UNet, as it often proves to be the most efficient architecture.
+Based on my experience with various segmentation datasets, UNet can outperform alternatives like TransUNet and SwinUNet.
+Therefore, UNet should be your first choice.
+Transformer-based UNet variants, which depend on pretraining, have shown promising results, especially with larger datasets—although such extensive datasets are uncommon in medical imaging.
+In my view, MambaUNet not only offers greater efficiency but also more promising performance compared to Transformer models.
+However, it's crucial to remember that MambaUNet, like Transformer models, necessitates pretraining (for example, on ImageNet).

-3. Q: Colloboration: I would like to discuss with other topic, like Image Registration, Human Pose Estimation, Image Fusion, and etc.
+4. Q: Colloboration: I would like to discuss with other topic, like Image Registration, Human Pose Estimation, Image Fusion, and etc.

 A: I would also like to do some amazing work.
 Connect with me via ziyang [dot] wang17 [at] gmail [dot] com.